 Dashlane’s paid plans will supply you with 1GB of encrypted file storage.
 However, files mustn’t exceed the size limit of 50 MB.
 To make use of this storage, you’ll need to create a secure note in Dashlane.
 Once this is done you’ll be able to attach multiple files to that secure note.
 As other data in your vault, these files will be synced across your devices.

-User interface and ease of use: Is 1Password or Dashlane more user-friendly?
+User interface and ease of use: 1Password or Dashlane, which offers the smoothest user experience?

 When it comes to ease of use, most of us want to see the same features: simple sign-up, seamless installation, and a user-friendly UI.
 While both our contenders are similar, one of them comes with a superior UI and that one is Dashlane.